 From Thatcham the canal continues westwards until it reaches the large town of Newbury.
 The canal sits

 right through this town and Newbury makes the most of this fact!
-Boaters are positively welcomed - there are extensive moorings here,
+Canal boaters are positively welcomed - there are extensive moorings,

-plus all the shops for the usual supplies, and another old warehouse building which has been converted by the Kennet and Avon Canal
+plus all the usual supplies and another old warehouse building which has been converted by the Kennet and Avon Canal

 Trust as a Visitor Centre.